 - 3 Tbs Fresh Cilantro chopped

 - Cut tomatoes in 1/2 and remove the white area around the stem.
-Cut each 1/2 into about 6 pieces and process in two or three batches in food processor, pulsing to obtain 1/4" pieces.
-Place all pulsed tomatoes into a large mixing bowl.
+Cut each 1/2 into about 3 pieces and process in two or three batches in food processor, pulsing to obtain 1/4" pieces.
+Transfer all pulsed tomatoes into a large mixing bowl.

 - Remove the stem and seeds from the bell pepper.
 Cut into 5-6 pieces and place in food processor.
 Pulse until 1/4" pieces are obtained.
-Pour into mixing bowl with tomatoes.
+Transfer into the mixing bowl with tomatoes.

 - Cut the onion in 1/2.
 Remove the stems and skin and cut each 1/2 into about 6 pieces.
 Place the onion in the food processor and pulse until 1/4" pieces are achieved.
 Pour the onions into the mixing bowl with the tomato mixture.

-- Drain the pico de gallo in a fine mesh strainer for no more than 30 seconds as some liquid needs to be retained.
+- Drain the pico de gallo in a fine mesh strainer for about 30 seconds as some liquid needs to be retained.
 Transfer back into mixing bowl.